-It is important to note is that businesses’ scores may decrease based on the behavior of their partners.
-This means enterprises need to think very carefully about who they do business within China.
+It is important to note that businesses’ scores may decrease based on the behavior of their partners.
+This means enterprises need to think very carefully about who they do business with in China.

-As the China social credit system is yet to be fully implemented in China, it is impossible to say at this stage what exactly the negative consequences might be.
-That said, based on pilots of the social credit system, and existing regional versions, potential negative effects of a bad score once fully implemented include:
+As the China social credit system is still in a state of evolution, it is impossible to say with certainty what exactly the negative consequences are.
+That said, based on those elements that are currently in place, as well as existing regional pilots, potential negative effects of a bad score once fully implemented include:

 In addition, businesses of individuals need to consider the negative effects that the actions of a person or business can create for others due to a poor social credit score.